Ren-deRing/ASFM/README.md

 # Auto Server For Minecraft
 Powerful automatic Minecraft server generator based on Java.
+ㅤ
+ㅤ
+# ⚠ WARNING!
+ASFM is currently in beta and is not working yet.
+ㅤ
+ㅤ
 # ❓ How to Use
 When you run the Start-ASFM.bat file, it automatically installs the initial components and Java.